valohai/docs/source/tutorials/jupyter/jupyhai/index.rst

 The notebooks you run in Valohai will be automatically versioned and saved as outputs.
 You can preview them under the Data tab of your project or under the Outputs tab for individual executions.

-Note that the preview does not currently support ``showfig`` so you won't be able to preview the plots inside the notebook.
+When it comes to visualization such as plots, it might make more sense to save them as separate outputs.
+This allows you to access them quickly without having to scroll through the notebook.

-- You can still save the figures into outputs as described in the section on `saving graphs from executions </howto/executions/complex-visualizations/>`_.
+- To do this you can follow the instructions in the section on `saving graphs from executions </howto/executions/complex-visualizations/>`_.
 This way the graphs will be also versioned.

 - If you mark the images read-only when saving them, you can view them under the outputs tab even before the execution has finished.  ``valohai-utils`` can also they care of the direct uploading for you: ``valohai.outputs().live_upload("myimage.png")``